Would you like to help us manage our social media and marketing activities for the Festival?

 - Assist in organisation of Taster Events and Derby Reads including distribution of invitations and managing responses

-- Distribute marketing materials to venues and sites around the city and county
+- Distribute marketing materials to venues and sites around the city and county as required

 - Liaise with distributors over flier and programme delivery and stock levels